Paying the dairy sector's share of the biosecurity response costs.

 There is always the risk of unwanted pests and diseases making their way to New Zealand and affecting dairy farming.
 The GIA commits industry and government to work together in partnership to improve readiness for future biosecurity events, and jointly respond to future outbreaks.
 By working together, we can be better prepared at stopping or immediately finding new arrivals, and as such reduce the damage from incursions, and have more certainty that we can eradicate.

 DairyNZ has leveraged significant Government funding in this partnership, with Government funding 68% of the M. bovis programme.
-Through the GIA we can get agreed contributions from Government tax payer money to fund biosecurity responses.
+Through the GIA we can get agreed contributions from Government tax payer money to fund biosecurity response activities.

 By signing up to GIA we have a seat at the decision-making table in setting biosecurity priorities.
 Non-GIA signatory beneficiaries are going to still be required to pay, but they won’t have any decision-making rights.